 www.thehenryford.org/rosa-parks-bus

-Several events are being held at the Henry Ford during Women’s History Month.
-For instance, there is a guided “Innovative Women” tour and “Quiet & Loud Protest” exhibit.
+Several events are held at the Henry Ford during Women’s History Month.
+For instance, a guided “Innovative Women” tour and a “Quiet & Loud Protest” exhibit exist.
 There is also a featured artifact series highlighting Women in Racing.
-Yet above all, you should see the Montgomery, Alabama public bus that Rosa Parks rode in 1955.
-What’s more, you can walk into the bus and sit in her seat.
-You can find the Rosa Parks Bus in the exhibit section “With Liberty and Justice for All”.
+Yet, above all, you should see the Montgomery, Alabama, public bus that Rosa Parks rode in 1955.
+Moreover, you can walk into the bus and sit in her seat.
+The Rosa Parks Bus is in the exhibit section “With Liberty and Justice for All.”

 Rosa Parks Museum